US STOCKS-Wall Street rises as megacap stocks bounce; Dow hits record high

 * U.S. private payrolls increase solidly in April - ADP

-May 5 (Reuters) - Wall Street’s main indexes and the Dow hit a record high on Wednesday, as growth stocks bounced from a steep selloff in the previous session and a survey showed private jobs rose in April.
+May 5 (Reuters) - The Dow Jones Industrial Average hit a record high on Wednesday, as the market recovered from a steep tech sell-off, after investors were encouraged by U.S. Treasury Secretary Janet Yellen’s new comments on interest rates and a positive private jobs report.

-Technology-related companies including Apple Inc, Microsoft Corp, Amazon.com Inc, Facebook Inc and Alphabet Inc rose between 0.1% and 1.7%.
+Energy and materials continued this week’s momentum, leading gains among S&P 500 sectors, with a jump of 2.4% and 1.1%, respectively.

-The S&P 500 technology sector gained 0.9%, while the Philadelphia SE Semiconductor index added 1.8%.
+“Energy, financial, materials, industrials are all outperforming.
+They tend to be cyclically oriented sectors and tend to benefit during periods when the economies are reopening and expanding,” said Terry Sandven, chief equity strategist at U.S. Bank Wealth Management.

-“With stock indexes at or near record highs and coming off a massive rally in the past year, there’s a counterintuitive reaction function to the positive earnings reports to sell the news,” Art Hogan, chief market strategist at National Securities in New York, wrote in a client note.
+The S&P 500 technology sector gained 0.43%, while the Philadelphia SE Semiconductor index added 1.3%, recovering from a sell-off on Tuesday after Yellen suggested that interest rates might need to rise in an overheating economy.

-“We would continue to recommend a diversified equity allocation with a barbell approach that has growth exposure on one end, and economically sensitive cyclical exposure on the other end.”
+She later clarified that a near-term interest rate hike was not something she was “predicting or recommending” on Tuesday evening.

 The ADP National Employment Report showed U.S. private payrolls increased in April as companies rushed to boost production amid a surge in demand, powered by massive government aid and rising vaccinations against COVID-19.